Frequently Asked Questions

-The Freedom Won Solar Pump Station is a solar thermal pump and control system that utilizes a PV panel to power a DC pump.
+The FREEDOM WON is a solar thermal pump and control system that utilizes a PV panel to power a DC pump.
 This pump station is a patented Simple Solar technology that is fully assembled in our shops.
 The closed solar loop includes a heat dissipater controlled by a thermostatic valve that ensures the solar fluid does not exceed the safe maximum temperature.
-The Freedom Won solar pump station can be installed with all flat plate or evacuated tube collectors.
-With its low pressure and actively regulated temperature control it is suitable for PEX linesets.
-The solar provider saves equipment cost and installation time while the client benefits from an easily installed, reliable, automatic, cost effective and safe solar heater.
+The FREEDOM WON system can be installed with all flat plate or evacuated tube collectors.
+With its low pressure and actively regulated temperature control, it is suitable for PEX linesets.
+This means that the solar provider saves equipment cost and installation time while the client benefits from an easily installed, reliable, automatic, cost effective and safe solar heater.

 Can my system overheat in the summer months?

-No. One of the features of the Freedom Won system is the automatic heat dissipator which prevents the system from overheating during increased generation in summer.
+No. One of the features of the FREEDOM WON system is the automatic heat dissipator which prevents the system from overheating during periods of high generation or low heat demand.
 The automatic heat dissipator ensures safe, consistent operation and long glycol life.

 Will I need a certified electrician to install this system?

-No. A lot of urban areas in Canada require PV systems to be installed by a certified electrician.
-Solar thermal systems can be installed by the homeowner itself and we will make sure you are equipped with the full installation manual to tackle your project.
-Whether it be to heat your domestic hot water, or for in-floor hydronic space heating, or heat your outdoor hot tub, we have specification sheets for all types of applications that the solar thermal system could be utilized for.
+No. Most jurisdictions require PV systems to be installed by a certified electrician, however solar thermal systems can be installed by the homeowner themself.
+All FREEDOM WON systems come with a full installation manual to help tackle the project.
+Whether you're looking to heat your domestic hot water, in-floor hydronic space heating, or outdoor hot tub, we have specification sheets for every type of solar thermal application.

 What are the maintenance costs of the system?

 The maintenance costs are very low.
-We recommend a glycol change every 2-3 years.
-Other repairs would also be very minimal and could be expected every few years, however there are not any huge replacement costs.
+We recommend a glycol change every 2-3 years for around $200.
+Otherwise there are no other regular maintenance costs.

 Will my system shut off in a power outage?

-Solar thermal systems work independent of the grid.
-While a grid connected PV system would shut off when the grid is down, solar thermal systems carry net zero resilience so you would continue to have heat!
+FREEDOM WON solar thermal systems work independent of the grid, unlike other solar thermal systems.
+While other solar thermal systems and grid connected PV systems will shut off when the grid is down, FREEDOM WON systems continue to generate heat!

 How does solar PV work?

-Solar photovoltaic (PV) energy captures energy from the sun and turns it into DC electricity.
-The energy we use in our homes is AC electricity.
-An inverter is used to turn the DC into AC electricity so we can use it in our homes.
+Solar photovoltaics (PV) capture energy from the sun and turns it into DC electricity.
+The energy we use in our homes is AC electricity, therefore an inverter is used to turn the DC electricity into AC electricity.

 What are the components of a solar PV system?